$

 Frequently Asked Questions

-What is the difference between discount and sale price?
+What is the difference between discount and markdown?